colorfulnotion/pubsub/README.md

 projects/awesome-web3/subscriptions/ethereum_log_nft_transfer
 ```

-See below for message schemas and filter attributes for all 4 topics.
+See below for message schemas and filter attributes for all 4 Ethereum topics.

 ### Sample Node.js Code